jierdin/sprout/operating-agreement.md

 ###### Section 2.01 - Formation and Series Creation:

-(a) The Members hereby authorize the Manager(s) to execute and deliver a Certificate of Formation to the [[STATE OF INCORPORATION]] Secretary of State in accordance with and pursuant to the Act and to execute and deliver any documents necessary to register the Company as a foreign limited liability company.
+(a) The Members hereby authorize the Manager(s) to execute and deliver a Certificate of Formation to the Wyoming Secretary of State in accordance with and pursuant to the Act and to execute and deliver any documents necessary to register the Company as a foreign limited liability company.

 (b) The Members hereby agree to form the Company as a limited liability company under and pursuant to the provisions of the Act and agree that the rights, duties and liabilities of the Members shall be as provided in the Act, except as otherwise provided herein.